Dan-Mizu/TinyNatureBot/README.md

 3. 🌲 habitat (forests, beach, flower fields)

-if ☀ time, random ☁s are placed. if 🌕 time, place random ⭐s
+- if ☀ time, random ☁s are placed
+- if 🌕 time, place random ⭐s

 theres also several rare events, such as comets showing up at night, beaches, or even sunflower fields

-<i>i hope you got what you're looking for whether it was to learn about my bot, how to set up a bot, or whatever</i>  :)
+<small>i hope you got what you're looking for whether it was to learn about my bot, how to set up a bot, or whatever  :)</small>